operasoftware/devopera/articles/_posts/2015-04-17-wifi-ble-javascript.md

 		password: process.env.PASSWORD
 	}).then(
 		function(token) {
-			// your program can successfully connect to the published data from the sensor console.log('Connected to your light sensor successfully!');
+			// your program can successfully connect
+			// to the published data from the sensor console.log('Connected to your light sensor successfully!');
 			// console.log('Access Token: ' + token.access_token);
 			spark.listDevices().then(
 				function(devices){
 					// console.log('\nDevices: ', devices);
 					var device = devices[0];
-					// with every published event "getLight", display the sensor value device.onEvent('getLight', function(reply) {
+					// with every published event getLight,
+					// display the sensor value
+					device.onEvent('getLight', function(reply) {
 						var now = new Date();
 						if (reply && reply.data) {